EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * The Initiator decides on the correlation parameter corr (see {{transport}}).
 This is typically given by the transport which the Initiator and the Responder have agreed on beforehand.
 The Responder either accepts or rejects.

-* The Initiator decides on the method parameter (signature, static DH, symmetric).
+* The Initiator decides on the method parameter, see {{method-types}}.
 The Responder either accepts or rejects.

 TODO: Do we want to enable parties negotiating public key method?